andraugust/andraugust.github.io/statmech.md

 $$

-which has the correct units and is the equilibrium condition for volume exchange.
+which has the correct units and turns out to be the correct equilibrium condition for volume exchange.

 For population, the equilibrium condition is